ifd3f/caligula/README.md

 ^C^C^C
 $ sudo dd bs=4M if=some-image-file.iso of=/dev/sdb status=progress
 ```
+Finally it's written!

+At this point, I don't even bother to verify that the disk was written correctly because I don't know the command to do that, and — let's be real — I don't think many other people do either.

-Or, instead of that whole song and dance, I could just type
+Of course, instead of that whole song and dance, I could just type

 ```
 $ caligula burn some-image-file.iso.gz
 ```

-and have it fill in the blanks.
+and have the computer fill in the blanks because computers are good at filling in blanks, that's why they're there.
 It's not that I don't know how to use `dd`, it's just that after flashing so many SD cards and USBs, I'd rather do something less error-prone.

 ### Why Rust?